-Glucose: Glucose detection is based on the enzymatic glucose oxidase/peroxidase (GOD/POD) method.
+Protein: The detection of protein is based on the so-called "protein error of pH indicators."
+The indicator used in this test is oxidase/peroxidase (GOD/POD) method.
 The reaction utilizes the enzyme glucose oxidase to catalyze the formation of gluconic acid and hydrogen peroxide from the oxidation of glucose.
 In turn, a second enzyme, peroxidase, catalyzes the reaction of hydrogen peroxide with the chromogen tetramethylbenzidine to form a green dye complex.
 A positive reaction is indicated by a color change from yellow to areen.8,9